atljoseph/go-by-example/ReadMe.md

 # Run a Specific Example

-`cd go-by-example` to change directory to the examples folder.
+`cd gobyexample` to change directory to the examples folder.

 `go run <FILENAME>`, where filename is the path of a golang file (with extension).